codacy/docs/docs/repositories-configure/integrations/slack-integration.md

 # Repository Slack integration

-!!! tip
-    If you want to receive notifications for all repositories in your organization, you can configure the [organization Slack integration](../../organizations/integrations/slack-integration.md) instead.

 Enable the Slack integration to integrate Codacy with Slack by sending messages to a channel when it finds new issues.

 To enable the Slack integration access the **Integrations** tab of your repository **Settings**, click **Add integration** and select **Slack** from the list.